nikosdion/fediverse/api_dev/Local Mastodon development.md

 ```

 Now run `docker exec -u root -it mastodon_sidekiq_1 bash` to get a root console in the Sidekiq container instance of the Mastodon installation and carry out the instructions above once again.

+_Note_: On Linux this is `docker exec -u root -it mastodon-sidekiq-1 bash`.
+It uses dashes instead of underscores.

+No need to restart the Mastodon services.

 ## At long last!